 Carl called Couples Therapy Inc. when his wife of 22 years calmly told him she was moving out.
 Amy was about to sign a lease in an apartment two towns away, closer to her new job.

 Carl was flabbergasted.
 He knew Amy was unhappy a few years ago, but things had calmed down since then.
 She seemed to be more accepting of their life together.
-She even, (finally, he thought) began to do things on her own rather than bugging him to go out.
+She even (finally, he thought) began to do things independently rather than bugging him to go out.

 He was so shocked he asked her, “Why, Amy?
 Why now?
 We’ve finally been getting along, and now you are leaving?!
 I thought you were happy!”